MohamedHNoor/MohamedHNoor/README.md

 # 💫 About Me:

-I am a passionate full-stack web developer with experience in creating interactive and responsive web applications.
-My skillset includes working with JavaScript, React, Redux, Next.js, Node.js, Express, Ruby on Rails, PostgreSQL, MongoDB, MySQL, HTML5, CSS3, Tailwind CSS, Bootstrap, and Git.
-I am always eager to expand my knowledge and skill set, and I am a quick learner.
-As a team player, I am excited to collaborate with others and create amazing applications.
+I am a dedicated and passionate full-stack web developer, deeply immersed in a variety of full-stack projects.
+I leverage technologies such as JavaScript, React, Redux, Next.js, Node.js, Express, Ruby on Rails, PostgreSQL, MongoDB, HTML5, and CSS3 to bring ideas to fruition.

-* 🌍  I'm based in South Africa
-* 🚀  I'm currently working on Ruby on Rails, Next.js, and React.js Projects
-* 🧠  I'm learning Node.js, Express, and MongoDB
-* 🤝  I'm open to collaborating on React.js, Next.js, and Ruby on Rails projects
-* ⚡  I enjoy Hiking and Swimming
+What fuels my passion for programming is the opportunity to create tools that directly impact people's lives.
+During my free time, I enjoy tackling coding challenges of varying complexities on platforms like LeetCode.
+I am committed to continuous improvement, utilizing resources such as FreeCodeCamp and Udemy to stay updated on the ever-evolving tech landscape.

+In addition to personal growth, I find fulfillment in contributing to the community.
+As a volunteer at Microverse, I serve as a mentor, offering support to trainees during and after classes, conducting code reviews, assisting with tech projects, and contributing to the establishment of an inclusive space where aspiring developers can thrive.

+In essence, I am not just a developer; I am on a perpetual journey of exploration, learning, and contribution in the dynamic realm of technology.